People: All users

 - Receive metadata about projects (this information is used to specify work items in subscription events correctly)

-- The following methods are also required to be accessible to all users using the integration.
+- The following methods are also required to be accessible to all users using the integration:

 ✏️ If you experience other issues, get in touch with Miro Support.

-Frequently asked questions
+Azure Cards frequently asked questions

 - 18.203.61.162